A New Look at the Position Operator in Quantum Theory: Experimental consequences of WPS in standard theory

-where $A(t)$ is a function of $t$.
-This result is similar to the well known result in optics that the best angular resolution is of the order of $\lambda/d$ where $d$ is the dimension of the optical device (see e.g. textbooks \cite{Mandel}).
-As noted in Sec. \ref{intropos}, the reason of the similarity is that in quantum theory the coordinate and momentum representations are related to each other by the Fourier transform by analogy with classical electrodynamics.
-Note also that since the fall off of the function $j_0(x)=sinx/x$ is not rapid enough when $x$ increases, in the case when many photons are detected, a considerable part of them might be detected in the angular range much greater than $\lambda/d$.

-Let $L$ be the distance to a pointlike source of spherically symmetric photons.
-From geometrical consideration one might expect that photons from this source will be detected in the angular range of the order of $d/L$.
-This quantity does not depend on $\lambda$ while the quantity $\lambda/d$ does not depend on $L$.
-Therefore the result given by Eq. (\ref{tildechi}) is counterintuitive.
-This problem is discussed in Sec. \ref{newWPS}.

-If $R$ is the radius of a star then one might expect that the star will be visible in the angular range $(R+d)/L\approx R/L$.
-Hence the standard result predicts that if $\lambda/d\geq R/L$ then the image of the star will be blurred.
+As pointed out in Sec. \ref{RelWPS}, it follows from Eq. (\ref{relpsif}) that even if the function $f(\theta)$ describes a broad angular distribution, the star will be visible only in the angular range of the order of $R/L$ where $R$ is the radius of the star and $L$ is the distance to the star.
 The experimental verification of this prediction is problematic since the quantities $R/L$ are very small and at present star radii cannot be measured directly.
 Conclusions about them are made from the data on luminosity and temperature assuming that the major part of the radiation from stars comes not from transitions between atomic levels but from processes which can be approximately described as a blackbody radiation.

 A theoretical model describing blackbody radiation (see e.g. Ref. \cite{LLV}) is such that photons are treated as an ideal Bose gas weakly interacting with matter and such that typical photon energies are not close to energies of absorption lines for that matter (hence the energy spectrum of photons is almost continuous).
 It is also assumed that the photons are distributed over states with definite values of momenta.
 With these assumptions one can derive the famous Planck formula for the spectral distribution of the blackbody radiation (this formula is treated as marking the beginning of quantum theory).
-As explained in Ref. \cite{LLV}, when the photons leave the black body, their distribution in the phase space can be described by the Liouville theorem; in particular it implies that the photons are moving along classical trajectories.
+As explained in Ref. \cite{LLV}, when the photons leave the black body, their distribution in the phase space can be described by the Liouville theorem; in particular it implies that the photons leaving stars are moving along classical trajectories.